 The survival of juvenile salmon (smolts) migrating to the ocean can influence the abundance of returning adults and the availability of fish for harvest years later.
 Smolt survival is affected by passage at dams, predators, and other factors such as river flows and water temperatures.
 Factors affecting smolt survival are being identified by the Lower Yakima River Smolt Survival Study with the goal of developing recommendations for improvement projects.
 The study area includes the mainstem Yakima River from the City of Yakima to the Columbia River confluence.
 Project funding comes from Yakama Nation (YN), Reclamation, irrigation districts, Ecology, and the US Geological Survey (USGS), with YN and USGS leading the field work and data analysis.
 During each year of the study (2018-2020) over 1,100 juvenile salmon and steelhead were collected, tagged, and released in the Yakima River to monitor their behavior and survival as they migrated downstream.
 Additional data on predator populations, river flows, and water temperatures are being related to fish survival.

-Preliminary results indicate smolt survival was highest in early spring and lowest in June when the Yakima River warmed, and flows declined.
+Preliminary results indicate smolt survival was highest in early spring and lowest in June when the Yakima River warmed and flows declined.
 Survival was lower than expected for fish that were inadvertently diverted into canals.
 In 2020 research was paused in late March due to statewide travel restrictions.
 However, by early May, USGS and YN developed safe work practices, resumed tagging, and released 348 Spring Chinook, 495 subyearling Chinook, and 376 steelhead.
 In 2020 the study focused on evaluating survival at Wapato, Sunnyside, and Prosser dams.
 The study is also assisting in the research and development of a tag for Pacific Lamprey, a unique species of migratory fish that have been declining in numbers in recent decades.
 Lamprey monitoring is a partnership with Reclamation's Technical Services Center, Pacific Northwest National Laboratory, USGS, BPA, and YN Pacific Lamprey Program.

-Sunnyside Division Board of Control Fish Boom

-The first project being developed to improve lower river smolt survival is a partnership with the Sunnyside Division Board of Control to install a fish guidance boom and improved juvenile salmon passage at the headgate of Sunnyside Canal.
+Sunnyside Division Board of Control (SBDOC) Fish Boom and sluice gate modification.
+The SMDOC will install a fish guidance boom and improved juvenile salmon passage at the headgate of Sunnyside

+Canal.
 The fish boom is expected to guide fish passing downstream away from the canal and so that they stay in the mainstem Yakima River, where survival is higher.

-Fish guidance booms and dam gate modifications will be designed and constructed during 2020-2021, with the goal of reducing smolt entrainment into Sunnyside Canal, thereby decreasing mortality and migration delays.
+Permits have been granted and the contractors are manufacturing the fish boom and Obermeyer gate.
+SDBOC expects the boom and gate will be delivered to the site around the end of February and will install by mid-March.
 In 2021 the smolt survival study will evaluate the effectiveness of the structural modifications to the dam.